Stedelijk Museum of Modern Art

 Other high-profile directors after 1963 were Edy de Wilde, Wim Beeren and Rudi Fuchs.
 Each left its own policy, color and personal taste.
 With the farewell exhibition La Grande Parade (1985) Edy de Wilde got a stunning 400,000 visitors.
 Lately the directors were Ann Goldstein and the present director is Beatrux Ruf.

 The old 1895 red brick building at Paulus Potterstraat, designed by the Amsterdam city architect A.W.
 Weissman, has been revamped and is now shown with greenish security glass.
 A modern extension was added a short while ago.
-The white building material of this „bathtub” full of modern art is the man-made Twaron, being lighter and stronger than steel.
+The white building material of this „bathtub” full of modern art is the man-made Twaron, a product lighter and stronger than steel.
 Architect: Crouwel.
-Opened after 7 years shutdown period.
+It opened after 7 years shutdown period.
 The architecture critic of the New York Times thought it was quite a ridiculous addition to the building.
 Come see for yourself – make up your own mind.

 Inside there are many separate collections, from Amsterdam School to Impressionist, Expressionist, De Stijl (Mondrian), Russian painters and many, many brilliant or upsetting, maddening works made after 1945.
 Temporary exhibitions enliven the visiting experience and call for repeat visits over the years.